 In the years which followed, Steven Reker, in particular, used Denniston Hill as a kind of home away from home, developing multiple projects on-site.

-Other participants in this month-long experiment included guitarist Ben Carrorla, musician Nate Martinez, visual artist Emma McNally, filmmaker/musician Todd Chandler, and writer/scholar Sarah Marcus.
+Other participants in this month-long experiment included guitarist Ben Cassorla, musician Nate Martinez, visual artist Emma McNally, filmmaker/musician Todd Chandler, and writer/scholar Sara Marcus.

 PICTURED: various scenes from the People Get Ready recording session; the natural surrounds of Denniston Hill; and the barn/studio which was being constructed during our tenure on site.